Wesleyan-Media-Project/fb_page_names/README.md

 Facebook started including `page_id` field into the aggregate reports in July 2019 and our tables report page name changes between July 2019 and August 2023.

+### Objective

+Each of our repos belongs to one or more of the following categories:

+- Data Collection
+- Data Processing
+- Data Classification
+- Compiled Final Data

+This repo is part of the Data Collection step.

 ## Data and Setup

 The csv files all rely on a SQL backend to create the table that is generated.
 The corresponding sql file for each data file is outlined below.
 As stated in [fb_ad_imports](https://github.com/Wesleyan-Media-Project/fb_ads_import), the scripts will store data in an instance of MySQL (or MariaDB) that needs to be installed and running on your machine.
 In order to run the scripts, you will need to create the tables in a database in MySQL/MariaDB and enter some keyword values.

 ### Page Name Date Spans

 To use this table, download the file `FB_page_name_date_spans.csv.zip` and unpack it.
 The resulting CSV file will be 143 MB large.

 For each page id that had a change in its name, there is a row showing the page_id, page_name, and the date span when this name was in effect.
 The goal of this table is to assist analysts who have data for a past period but need to find out under what name did an advertiser operate at the time.